-- Within two years accomplish the following; - Obtain an 80% compliance rate by alcohol retailers. - o Reduce the number of noise/party calls by 10%. - Reduce the number of MIP arrests.
+- Within one year accomplish the following; - Obtain an 80% compliance rate by alcohol retailers. - Reduce the number of noise/party calls by 10%. - Reduce the number of MIP arrests.

 These outcomes will be measured by the Police Department as part of the City's Performance Measurement System and the annual Kansas Communities That Care Survey.